NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 ### External feedback
 Feedback will be most useful for testing our UI to make sure it is user friendly and intuitive.
 We will get this feedback by finding potential users and performing user tests.
-### Risks
-1. APIs:
-- Risk: We plan to use multiple api’s that we have never used before.
-We could struggle with retrieving the data from the api or the api could not have the data we expected/required.
-- Mitigation: We will look into the api’s early on, learn how to use them, and make sure they will work for what we need.
-2. Server setup:
-- Risk: We plan to have our website hosted on a server which comes with uncertainties such as uptime and teammates familiarity with developing on live servers.
-- Mitigation: We will research the best way to host the server ahead of time and make sure all teammates know how to push and test code on the server.
-3. Item code Integration issues:
-- Risk: We will have different team members working with different apis that use different codes to refer to items.
-This could cause issues matching items when we try to connect all of our features with one database.
-- Mitigation: We will come up with a system to match item codes across apis and within our own database before getting too far into development.
-4. Meal Data and Creation:
-- Risk: With many users, it is possible that a user or multiple users will create many fake meals that clutter our database and make it hard for users to find actual meals
-- Mitigation: We will need to implement some way to check for real meals or have a team that checks meals inputted and verify them

 ### Major features:
 1: Users can create profiles and create any meals (breakfast, lunch, dinner, or snack) to a Database of recipes that others have contributed too.